-The Legend of the Fairy Stones is the recipient of a 2020 Excellence-in-Craft Award for Outstanding Book from the Virginia Outdoor Writers Association, as well as a 2019 Purple Dragonfly Book Award for Best Interior Design from Story Monsters.
+The Legend of the Fairy Stones is the recipient of a 2020 Excellence-in-Craft Award for Outstanding Book from the Virginia Outdoor Writers Association, as well as a 2019 Purple Dragonfly Book Award for Best Interior Design from Story Monsters LLC.

 Kelly Anne White is an author, editor, and artist by profession.
-The Legend of the Fairy Stones (sample page, above) is digitally collaged from a mixed bag of nearly 200 beautiful artworks Kelly curated from the public domain.
-The illustration pictured left is an original drawing from The Bible Adventure Book of Scavenger Hunts by Kelly Anne White.
+The Legend of the Fairy Stones (sample page, above) is digitally collaged from an astounding mixed bag of nearly 200 beautiful artworks Kelly curated from the public domain.
+The illustration pictured left is an original color-by-symbols drawing from The Bible Adventure Book of Scavenger Hunts by Kelly Anne White.

 Kelly Anne White is Executive Director of LitPick, a national reading and writing initiative.
 LitPick connects authors and publishers with readers through honest book reviews and other programs.